What Is A Scrum Master, A Summary For Leaders

 Preferred Skills and Experiences (Any of these is a plus)

-- Two-year experience as a Scrum Master for a software development team which had been intentionally implementing the principles, practices, and theory of Scrum.
+- Two years of experience as a Scrum Master for a software development team that had been intentionally implementing the principles, practices, and theory of Scrum.

 - Established Knowledge in other Agile approaches like XP, Crystal, Kanban, FDD, etc.